Thank You for Your Support

 No one in America should live in fear because of who they are, what they look like, who they love, or how they worship.

-Every person in NJ-11 should be able to go to school, go to work, walk their neighborhood, or attend their place of worship without fear of harassment, intimidation, or violence.
+Everyone should be able to go to school, go to work, walk their neighborhood, or attend their place of worship without fear of harassment, intimidation, or violence.
 That should not be controversial.
 Yet for too many families in our community, it is still not reality.

 New Jersey has seen an alarming rise in hate and extremism.
 According to AAPI New Jersey, our state has the second-highest number of anti-Asian hate incidents in the nation.
 New Jersey also continues to lead the country in per-capita antisemitic harassment, vandalism, and assaults.

-At moments like this, leadership matters.
+At moments like this, we all must speak up.

 Hate has no place in American life or politics — against Jews, Muslims, Asians, Blacks, Latinos, LGBTQ Americans, or anyone else.

-I unequivocally support Israel’s right to exist as a Jewish state.
-And if elected to Congress, I will work directly with local faith leaders, schools, law enforcement, and community organizations to combat antisemitism, extremism, and discrimination wherever it appears.
+We should all do our part to work directly with local faith leaders, schools, law enforcement, and community organizations to combat antisemitism, extremism, and discrimination wherever it appears.

 Stand-up for NJ-11